dmeger/McGill-COMP765-Fall2025/Notes/OptimalControl.md

+# Robotic Decision Making: Control, Planning and friends

+So far the algorithms in this course have been passive, doing their best to estimate the nature of the world from incoming data without making choices about what to do next.
+We must change this to fully embrace the goal of robotics.
+Our upcoming objectives will include:
+- Simple formulas for making instantaneous decisions when things go well enough.
+- Formulations that enable longer-term decision making, over a fixed horizon or forever into the future.
+- Computational methods to act optimally when the system's models are known and to pair learning important parts of those models with behavior optimization, in the case we didn't start with model knowledge.
+- Awareness of how uncertainty affects our decisions, and in some cases how we need to put thought directly into addressing (minimizing/resolving) uncertainty.

+### Notation
+We will continue to use the symbol $u_t$ to represent the instantaneous control that our decision making system executes.
+We'll look for *policies*, $u_t = \pi_\theta(x_{t-1})$, that can make decisions over a full *trajectory*, $\tau = [ x_0, u_1, x_1, u_2, x_2, ... ]$.
+By selecting a policy's parameters carefully, we can optimize some performance objective, such as the sum of costs or rewards: $J(\tau)$.

+# Simple Decisions: idyn and PID
+Sometimes, a robot's desired trajectory is clear, such as when it's provided by the user or a higher-level decision making component, as $\tau_{goal}$.
+It is still not at all simple to have the physical robot actually follow this trajectory perfectly, but at least it's easy to specify the reward and we can use the next state in the goal trajectory to guide our decision making.

+If we have access to strong robot model knowledge, we may be able to directly call to the $u = idyn(x,\dot{x})$ function.
+Pulling $x$ and $\dot{x}$ from the goal trajectory, we can make a simple path follower in this way.
+There are still questions about integrating this over a finite time-step and how to deal with unavoidable errors, but *Inverse Dynamic Control* would always be a desireable component for decision making when available.

+In cases where such a model is not possible, we can still work off of the difference $e = x_t - x_{goal}$, and try to drive the system in the correct direction. *Proportional, Integral, Derivative (PID) Control* is perhaps the most famous solution: $u = K_p*e + K_i*\int_{t-H}^te+K_d*\partial{e}/\partial{t}$.
+The key to PID Control is tuning the three gains, with the following rules of thumb:
+- K_p makes the system respond faster to errors and has to scale positioning error into the command space.
+- K_i is applied to reduce steady-state errors, such as the constant error one might expect when firing a thruster to counter-act gravity.
+- K_d is a tool to reduce oscillation.

+The above methods aren't highly computational and give us little room to build and improve algorithms.
+Most importantly, they don't consider general-form costs/rewards and don't let us plan into the future to see how our decisions now may affect the build-up of rewards to come.
+Therefore, the idea of Optimal Control is to turn our algorithms loose, which comes next!

-# Starting Point: Linear Quadratic Regulators (LQR)
+# Optimal Control Starting Point: Linear Quadratic Regulators (LQR)

-Assuming a large amount of knowledge about our robotic system and its goals, it is sensible to think of directly optimizing for the controller that will perform best on a given task.
+Assuming a large amount of knowledge about our robotic system and its goals, it is sensible to think of directly optimizing for the controller that will perform best on a given task over a long horizon.
 To start, we assume full knowledge of a simple form and parameters for all of the following:

 - The system's linear dynamics: $x_t = Ax_{t-1} + Bu_{t-1}$
 - The task's quadratic objective: $J = \sum_{t=0}^H{x_t^TQx_t + u_tRu_t}$